pousse-cafe/pousse-cafe.github.io/documentation.md

 successfully executed.

-Note that this mechanism implies that messages may not be handled in a strict sequence anymore: a retry may cause that a message that was emitted before another one is actually handled after it.
+Note that this mechanism implies that messages may not be handled in a strict sequence anymore: a retry may cause that a message that was sent before another one is actually handled after it.
 The Model has to be meant in a way that supports this.
 If strict sequences are required, proper synchronization mechanisms have to be implemented.

 ### Detecting Collisions